dlcs/protagonist/docs/rfcs/012-auth-service.md

 For the CRUD operations, the new AuthService will need to validate that specified API keys are correct.

 For now, while using API-keys, we can delegate auth to DLCS - this is similar to how Composite-Handler will work.

-## Questions

-* When Orchestrator calls the ProbeService - do we want to pass roles in a header, rather than query parameter?
-The former wouldn't be logged.
-Is Image:Role relationship sensitive?
-* Should the `/probe/` endpoint in AuthService be locked down to Orchestrator only?
-* How do we handle the different paths for the DLCS as whole?
-  * Could this be an unnecessary complication?
-  * Using `/auth/v2/` prefix should allow us easily identify requests and direct accordingly.
-* Do Orchestrator and AuthService need be on the same domain? e.g. If Orchestrator is on `dlcs.example` and auth on `auth.dlcs.example` - would that lead to cookie issues?
-Thumbs service works in this way to may be a non-issue.
-* How do we know if the auth to be added to an image is 1 or 2 (or 3 etc in future)?
-  * The simplest method would be a customer specific setting - each customer would either be Auth1 or 2, not both.
-  * An alternative would be to have different roles - either something in the identifier specifies which Auth version (e.g. `http://dlcs.io/role/{version}/name`) - or some other source that we can lookup to determine which AuthService role X should use.